yageorge/flutter-trix-cardgame-scores/README.md

 I am also totally new to Github, I am sharing this project to be able to get some feedback on my code, some improvments I can do.
 And also hopefully assist others with my project.

+This app is not linked to any sort of online or local database.
+Configured to run on Android os

 Screenshots:

 ![](/screenshot1.png)